-The lay summaries of the applications are assessed by the MDUK research team and members of our Medical Research Committee and/or scientific advisor to the Lay Research Panel to ensure that the content is true representation of the scientific application.
+The plain English applications are assessed by the MDUK research team and members of our Medical Research Committee and/or scientific advisor to the Lay Research Panel to ensure that the content is true representation of the scientific application.
 They will also be assessed by members of our Lay Research Panel for a ‘readability check’.
-If the Lay Research Panel feels that the application is too technical, applicants will be asked to re-write or add clarification to the lay application.
+If the Lay Research Panel feels that the application is too technical, applicants will be asked to re-write or add clarification to the plain English application.

-The applications along with the peer reviews and applicants’ responses are sent to the Medical Research Committee for review.
-If a high number of applications is received a triage process may be implemented.
-In this instance members of the Medical Research Committee and Lay Research Panel will review the applications and score them on a scale of one to three.
+The applications are first sent to both the Medical Research Committee and Lay Research Panel for triage.
 The Medical Research Committee members will include the peer reviews and applicant responses in their assessment at the triage stage.
+Following review, members of the Medical Research Committee and Lay Research Panel will score the applications on a scale of one to three.
 Applications will be triaged based on the combined average scores from the Medical Research Committee and Lay Research Panel members.
 All Lay Research Panel and Medical Research Committee members will have the opportunity to restore an application to the shortlist.